Webhooks Overview

 What are webhooks?

-Webhooks is a generic term used to describe an integration pattern where an information consumer registers its interest in receiving “real-time” notifications from an information provider.
+Webhooks is a generic term used to describe an integration pattern where an information consumer registers its interest in receiving event notifications from an information provider.
 It places the onus of providing updated information with the information provider, with the information consumer acting in a more passive role as a listener, (at least initially - see When to use webhooks for further discussion).

 It avoids the potentially less efficient pattern of polling, where an information consumer repeatedly requests, (most usually redundant), information updates from the information provider.